 One of the best helps is to listen to native French singers, of course... and there are many to be found on Youtube (though I do not think any of the singers among my Youtube examples on this page are native French speakers).

 Be aware that although in everyday speech French words are usually shortened, with final "s" and other consonants and vowels, too, not pronounced, yet in singing, those one-syllable words will frequently turn into two syllables, like Spanish and Italian.
 The word "chante," for example (sing), ordinarily pronounced "shahnt," becomes "shahn - tuh."
 Why?
 "Tradition!" according to my sometime-teacher John D'Armand of Juneau, Alaska.

 In the Renaissance, CHANGE and DEATH were common themes.
-Poets, thinkers, and everyday people were deliberately conscious of mortality... they carried pocket-watches shaped like a skull.
+Poets, thinkers, and everyday people were deliberately conscious of mortality... some carried pocket-watches shaped like a skull.
 This was partly a result of the Black Death, and the nearness of death everyday, which changed society.

 All that lies beneath the sphere of the moon, they believed, is subject to change, to death, to decay, and therefore the time we have must be grasped and lived with urgency.
 As Andrew Marvell's poem, "To His Coy Mistress," says: